Yousuf-95/typescriptCourse/notes.md

 ```

 ### Array type
-A TypeScript array is an ordered list of data.
+A TypeScript <code>array</code> is an ordered list of data.
 To declare an array that holds values of a specific type, you use the following syntax:
 ```TS
 let orders: string[]
 let numberOrString: (number | string)[];
 ```

 ### Tuple type
-A tuple works like an array with some additional considerations:
+A <code>tuple</code> works like an array with some additional considerations:
 - The number of elements in the tuple is fixed.
 - The types of elements are known, and need not be the same.